Iadvd/RetrocomputingZXSpectrum/MuChoEngine3.0Mod/README.md

-MuCho Engine 3.0 Customization tryouts
+#MuCho Engine 3.0 Customization tryouts by IADVD (Furillo Productions)

+An example of application of these explanations here: https://furilloproductions.itch.io/the-dark-veil-el-velo-oscuro

 This folder will contain my customizations of the MuCho engine 3.0 by Jari Komppa.